 Depending which route you choose also determines how much money you will spend.

-Russian Blue kitten price varies widely from a breeder to an adoption agency.
+A Russian Blue kitten price varies widely -a breeder will be more expensive than an adoption agency.

 The average price for a purebred Russian Blue kitten is $600-800, whereas the average adoption cost for a kitten ranges from $75-150.

-Some Russian Blue breeders charge more because their kittens have show winning parents, or there aren’t many other breeders nearby.
+Some Russian Blue cat breeders charge more because their kittens have show-winning parents, or because there aren’t many other breeders nearby.

 I’ve seen one breeder charge $2,800 for a single Russian Blue kitten – but this is an extreme example!